 In this situation, the following characteristics can be identified:

 (a) The systematic error, often termed bias, given by the algebraic difference Ō – T. Systematic errors cannot be eliminated but may often be reduced.
 A correction factor can be applied to compensate for the systematic effect.
-Typically, appropriate calibrations and adjustments should be performed to eliminate the systematic errors of sensors.
+Typically, appropriate calibrations and adjustments should be performed to eliminate the systematic errors of a measuring instrument.
 Systematic errors due to environmental or siting effects can only be reduced;

 (b) The random error, which arises from unpredictable or stochastic temporal and spatial variations.
 The measure of this random effect can be expressed by the standard deviation determined after n measurements, where n should be large enough.
 In principle, is a measure for the uncertainty of Ō;